 In Newtonian gravitation, an orbit is always an ellipse.
 As the gravitating body becomes more massive and the test particle orbits it more closely, the speed of the particle in its orbit increases without bound, always balancing the gravitational force.
 For a black hole, Newton's theory predicts orbital velocities greater than the speed of light, but according to Einstein's Special Theory of Relativity, no material object can achieve or exceed the speed of light.
 In strong gravitational fields, General Relativity predicts orbits drastically different from the ellipses of Kepler's laws.
 This page allows you to explore them.

-The panel at the right of the applet shows the test mass orbiting the black hole,
+The panel at the right shows the test mass orbiting the black hole,

 viewed perpendicular to the plane of its orbit.
 The path of the orbit is